 In the 1980s and early 90s he was Associate Professor for Molecular Biology and Cancer Research at the University of Vienna.
-He also held several positions in the private industry that included Director at FSG Social Impact Advisors in Geneva, Senior Contract Director at British Telecom Global Services, BT Ignite Head of Corporate Social Responsibility, Senior Strategy Consultant at Siemens and Vice President for Portfolio Strategy and Product Development at Transclick Inc. In the mid 1990s, he served as Senior Adviser to the Executive Chairman of UNSCOM and led a number of missions as part of the disarmament of Iraq’s biological weapons program.
+He also held several management positions in the private industry.
+In the mid 1990s, he served as Senior Adviser to the Executive Chairman of UNSCOM and led several missions as part of the disarmament of Iraq’s biological weapons program.
 Christian is widely published in peer-reviewed journals in the natural- and social-sciences as well as in various practice- and news-oriented formats.